zuluana/Halia/README.md

 Halia is a "Plugin Manager" used to encapsulate app-level features, automatically manage dependencies, and ultimately, build an extensible, modular app.

 A Halia "Plugin" is a named function which "installs" functionality once its dependencies are met.
-The function also returns a "Feature API" object which is injected into downstream dependencies.
+The function also returns a "Plugin API" object which is injected into downstream dependencies.

 ## Installation